FIWARE-Ops/docs.TourGuide/docs/hosting/hosting-your-application-on-a-fiware-cloud/how-to-provision-and-manage-your-virtual-infrastructure-on-fiware-cloud.md

-The services are available both via OpenStack APIs and via the FIWARE Cloud Portal. **OpenStack Compute (Nova)** service can be used to provision Virtual Machine instances by specifying the virtual machine configuration ‘flavor’ (from a catalogue of pre-defined flavors configured by the administrator) and virtual machine image, which comprise a pre-packaged Operating System and a software stack managed by **OpenStack Image (Glance)** service.
+The services are available both via OpenStack APIs and via the FIWARE Cloud Portal. **OpenStack Compute (Nova)** service can be used to provision Virtual Machine instances by specifying the virtual machine configuration ‘flavor’ (from a catalogue of predefined flavors configured by the administrator) and virtual machine image, which comprise a pre-packaged Operating System and a software stack managed by **OpenStack Image (Glance)** service.
 FIWARE Lab holds a rich catalogue of Virtual Machine images, including base Operating Systems (such as